rbergstein/4061-PA2/README.md

 ## Changes to Makefile

-(FILLER)
+Added to the inter: piece of the Makefile so that the correct output/inter_submission/root# directories as well as the output/final_submission directory match with what is expected.

 ## Individual Contributions:

 Ryan: Created a group github repository to collectively work out of and set up the project files and README document.
+Worked alongside group members to create and finalize leaf_process.c.
+Reorganized the Makefile to create the correct output/inter_submission/root# directories.

 Marwa: